Jump to content

 Which means that solid state heater the 3551 has (1 TB Samsung 970 EVO Plus, the older model with the Phoenix controller) will end up in here.
 Since that still leaves me a vacant slot maybe I'll throw in the 512 GB Kioxia my 3551 originally came with as well, assuming two years in the back of a cupboard haven't killed it already.
 See how.

-Interesting to see that the 7540's metal plates for the SSD come with an adhesive thermal pad (unlike the 3551's SSD plate - I get terrible terrible temps with the Samsung SSD in the 3551, whereas the SK Hynix SSD in my 7540 is practically cold!).
+Interesting to see that the 7540's metal plates for the SSD come with an adhesive thermal pad (unlike the 3551's SSD plate edit: the 3551 SSD plate DOES have a thermal pad but I still got terrible terrible temps with the Samsung SSD in the 3551, whereas the SK Hynix SSD in my 7540 is practically cold! ).

 That sticky thing with the "Laird" label IS a thermal pad right?